 Humidity and Guitars

 Just how much the relative humidity affects your guitar depends on many things, including, as we have already mentioned, the age of the guitar along with the wood it’s built from and how the different types of wood relate to each other (e.g. soundboard and back and sides) concerning how they handle moisture.
 The construction methods used also play a large role.

 While still a consideration for solid-body electric guitars, changes in humidity have less impact on the majority of electric guitars due to the thicker lacquer finish seen on most electrics.

 Short Term Humidity Issues

 In the short term, humidity can affect tuning stability and intonation as changes in moisture content cause the wood to expand or contract.
-An acoustic guitar comprises wood and metal e.g. frets and tuners.
+An acoustic guitar comprises of wood and metal e.g. frets and tuners.
 As the wood expands or contracts, metal objects can loosen.

 It also has an impact on how the guitar plays e.g. changes in the characteristics of the wood can loosen the frets, affecting the feel of the neck and affect the action (string height), and general straightness of the neck.